Conti.. Spirituality of the Old..Religious- Part 111.C.1

 Bandhu Ishanand Vempeny, S. J.

-THE RELIGIOUS - Part11I III.
+SPIRITUALITY OF THE OLD ESPECIALLY OFTHE RELIGIOUS - Part11I III.
 SEARCH FOR A SPIRITUALITY FOR THE OLD .
 C. This-worldly Dimension of the Spirituality of the Elderly

 We have seen some of the physiological and psychological problems of the elderly.
 It is well and good to soar into lyricism praising the glories of old age as Cicero did.
 It is great to speak eloquently about the vrudhavasta aspect of old age, but if we neglect the ghatpan aspect, we will not be fully awakened to the reality of old age.
 Tony de Mello would say that “Spirituality means waking up.”
 Here I shall present just a few realities of ageing and I shall do it without sugar-coating.
 Then we shall see how these problems can turn into opportunities of spiritual growth.